Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 > You don't have to specify a dispatcher for every coroutine.
 > By default, coroutines inherit the dispatcher from their parent scope.
 > You can specify a dispatcher if you need to run a coroutine in a different context.
 >
+> If the coroutine context doesn't include a dispatcher, coroutine builders use `Dispatchers.Default`.
+>
 {style="note"}